|

 A Walk in Discovery Park

-First, head out to northwest Seattle for a morning hike through what we think is Seattle’s best green space – Discovery Park.
+First, head out to northwest Seattle for a morning hike (our favorite hike in Seattle) through what we think is Seattle’s best green space – Discovery Park.

 At the point just a few hundred feet away, you’ll find the West Point Lighthouse, where you’ll usually find a bald eagle hanging out (at least we have almost every time we’ve been here).